mohithmohi1323-oss/Emotion-Detection-from-speech/README.md

-# Emotion-Detection-from-speech
-This project detects human emotions from speech using MFCC feature extraction and a Random Forest Classifier.
-It can identify emotions such as happy, sad, angry, calm, fearful, and neutral.
-A Streamlit web app is included for real-time emotion detection through microphone input, making the system easy to use and interactive.

 # Emotion Detection from Speech 🎤

 This project focuses on detecting **human emotions from speech** using **Machine Learning techniques**.
 By analyzing audio features such as **MFCC (Mel-Frequency Cepstral Coefficients)**, the system classifies emotions into categories like **Happy, Sad, Angry, Calm, Fearful, and Neutral**.